 - Portable accessible carrier (P.A.C) can be used for a variety of purposes

-- Very light vessel, easily loaded and unloaded into/onto your vehicle
+- Very light vessel at about 40 pounds that's easily loaded and unloaded into/onto your vehicle

 - Polyethylene hull is thin and susceptible to wear if abused

-- Customer reviews claim the buoyancy is focused in the stern, so there are issues tracking
+- Buoyancy is focused in the stern, so there are issues tracking

-- Small weight limit and little leg room — not the kayak for larger built fishermen
+- Lower weight limit (250 pounds) and little leg room - not the kayak for larger built fishermen

 The Journey comes with a waterproof portable accessible carrier (P.A.C.) which can be removed from the stern and towed – a pretty neat feature for such a budget kayak.
 The weight capacity is only 250 pounds, so this boat is best for smaller built fishermen and perfect for kids.
 Customer reviews complain that the scupper holes let more water in than out, so I would suggest plugging them if you want to ensure a dry deck.